castorini/daam/README.md

 Then, install DAAM with `pip install daam`.
 If you want an editable version, then do `git clone https://github.com/castorini/daam && pip install -e daam`.

 Using DAAM is easy.
-You'll need to login using `huggingface-cli login` to get many stable diffusion models.
+You'll first need to login using `huggingface-cli login` to get many stable diffusion models.
-Here's a code snippet:
+Next, use DAAM as follows:

 ```python
 from daam import trace, set_seed, plot_overlay_heat_map, expand_image